cubermitis/HackFest2024/HF-Advance/README.md

 ## Fin

-For being the first (and I think, only one) to solve the whole track, I got a fun exclusive prize.
+For being the first to solve the whole track, I got a fun exclusive prize (1/3).

 ![Prize](images/prize.jpg)